The Coming Forth of the Book of Mormon

 Creation of Minoa was in 1895, 60 years after the publication of the Book of Mormon.

 Ripple Lake is already a stretch for the waters of Ripliancum.
-Even so, it is so small that locating even on modern-day maps is challenging.
+Even so, it is so small that locating it even on modern-day maps is challenging.
 Plus, it is one of more than 250,000 lakes in Ontario.
 Did Joseph Smith like the name of a small and obscure body of water hundreds of miles away so much that he kept the first three letters of "Ripple Lake," added seven letters, and called it Ripliancum?

 Here is a breakdown: